Early Estimation of Language to Latent Alignment in Diffusion Models: Experimental Setup

 \subsection{Implementation Details}

-\paragraph{Training.} We fine-tune solely the visual encoder of the dual-encoder on a dataset of 50,000 latents, which are uniformly sampled from the generated images.
+\textbf{Training.} We fine-tune solely the visual encoder of the dual-encoder on a dataset of 50000 latents, which are uniformly sampled from the generated images.
 Training is done with a learning rate of 5.7e-5, using a cosine annealing scheduler with a warm-up ratio of 0.1 and a weight decay of 0.1.
-All computations are performed on an NVIDIA A100 40G GPU over 10 epochs with a batch size of 128.

-\paragraph{Latent RGB Representation.} Although SDXL~\cite{sd} latent space utilizes a four-channel structure, direct visualization requires transforming these latents into RGB space.
+All computations are performed on an NVIDIA A100 40G GPU over 10 epochs with a batch size of 128. \textbf{Latent RGB Representation.} Although SDXL~\cite{sdxl} latent space utilizes a four-channel structure, direct visualization requires transforming these latents into RGB space.
 This transformation is done by decoding latent representations via a linear transformation to RGB~\cite{sdxl_latent}.
+For our generalization experiments on DiTs, the highly compressed nature of their latent spaces requires using the model's VAE for RGB decoding.